MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 To create a simple dialog within a dialog set, use the `Add` method.
 The following adds a one-step waterfall named `addTwoNumbers`.

-This step assumes that the dialog arguments getting passed in contain `first` and `second` properties representing number to be added.
+This step assumes that the dialog arguments getting passed in contain `first` and `second` properties that represent the numbers to be added.

 Start with the EchoBot template.
 Then add code in your bot class to add the dialog in the constructor.
 ```csharp